 The Music City real estate market is booming.
 With just under 100 people moving to the area daily, houses are in high demand.
 To make one of these houses a home, you’ll need the assistance of a mortgage lender.
-ConsumerAffairs researched the top mortgage lenders in Nashville to help you make an informed home buying decision.
+We researched the top mortgage lenders in Nashville to help you make an informed home buying decision.

 How to choose a neighborhood and mortgage loan in Nashville